Oregon · A Weekend Guide

 Forest Park

-5,200-acre urban wilderness with hiking trails and forest solitude just minutes from downtown; best for nature walks and escaping the city.
+5,200-acre urban forest with hiking trails and city views; best for escaping into nature without leaving the city.

 Don't miss